Post-quantum hash functions using $\mathrm{SL}_n(\mathbb{F}_p)$: Properties of the constructed hash functions

 Since our hash function requires avoidance of backtracking in the walk, we are not guaranteed a palindromic matrix product from a palindromic input string; however, since one could reverse-engineer the necessary input to obtain a palindromic matrix product, we proceed to discuss palindromic matrix products without reference to hash function.

 It turns out, as one may check easily by induction, that a palindromic product in symmetric generators will itself be symmetric.
 The ultimate goal of \cite{grassl2011cryptanalysis} is to use this fact to demonstrate that the function where $M$ is a palindromic product, outputs a matrix populated with either zeroes or the square of a field element appearing as an entry in $M$.
 One then employs number theoretic tricks to force the nonzero elements to $0$ in $M$ and thus to obtain $\rho(M)=0$.
-One thus builds distinct but equal palindromic matrix products.
+One thus builds distinct palindromic decompositions of the same matrix.

 Consider the generators from Definition~\ref{definition: concrete example} over $\SL_3(\FF_{11})$.
 Transforming these generators with respect to the matrix

 one checks that the palindrome $M=ABABA$ is such that